 - Gifts of real estate including developed and undeveloped property.

-- Other instances deemed appropriate by the Columbia Basin College Foundation staff, the Planned Giving Committee or the Board of Directors.
+- Other instances deemed appropriate by the Columbia Basin College Foundation staff, the Gift, Estate, and Planned Giving Committee or the Board of Directors.

 Conflicts of interest